 |Common Crossbills are a regular species at Bennachie|

-At one point I came across a flock of 2/300 Chaffinch ground feeding and within I managed to pick out at least 3 Brambling.
-Bullfinch's are also in good numbers up here, one tree holding at least nineteen birds.
-Siskin are commonplace but Lesser Redpoll are a little more scarce.
+During one of my hikes I came across a huge flock of 2/300 Chaffinch and while scanning the birds I managed to pick out at least 3 Brambling, although with the birds very mobile and hard to pin down I'm certain there were more.
+Bullfinch's are also in good numbers up here, one tree holding at least nineteen birds, my biggest ever count by far.
+Siskin is also pretty common but Lesser Redpoll is a little more scarce, but they are around.
 Sadly, this year thus far has not been an invasive year for Waxwings but there's still time.

 |Bullfinch seems to be reasonably common to the area.|

 |Goldeneye along the River Don|

 |Lesser Redpoll ~ Scarce but can still be found.|